Assess your client’s needs

 - a visual impairment that makes it hard to read lips and can’t be corrected.

-Find more information in the minimum hearing loss threshold guidelines.
+Find more information in the minimum hearing loss threshold section of the schedule.

 Fitting hearing devices